sigcsets/sigcse2022/pages/sessionchairs_index.md

 Many of these items are from [Emery Berger's blog post "A Guide for Session Chairs"](https://emeryblogger.com/2016/06/08/a-guide-for-session-chairs/), which provides more details about useful session chair information.

+## Being a Session Chair in Pathable/Zoom

+In a lot of ways, being a session chair in a virtual environment is very similar to being a session chair in person as far as your role!
+You will be starting the session, introducing speakers, keeping time, and moderating the Q&A.  However, _how_ some of this happens is obviously a little different, but we are here to help!

+Here are some key points for being a session chair in Pathable using Zoom:

+* We will be providing training for all session chairs in early March, so you will get a chance to see exactly how things work and ask questions of our production team!
+* Pathable has a guide on how to be a session chair / speaker in their system, which has a lot of good information - [https://support.pathable.com/hc/en-us/categories/360004922371-Speaker-User-Guides](https://support.pathable.com/hc/en-us/categories/360004922371-Speaker-User-Guides)
+* Pathable embeds the Zoom window for webinars (which is most of our technical sessions) in the browser window of the user.
+Thus, normal Zoom features for users (such as chat and Q&A) will not be available in Zoom.
+However, every session in Pathable has its own chat and Q&A area, along with a place for all the pre-recorded videos for that session.

 ## Making Your Session Inclusive

 SIGCSE conferences are becoming increasingly diverse, with attendees from all over the world who represent varied gender, racial, ethnic, disability, and other identities.
 As a session chair, there are steps you can take to ensure that the session for which you are responsible is as inclusive as possible for attendees.
 The following guidelines complement [Emory Berger’s Guide for Session Chairs](https://emeryblogger.com/2016/06/08/a-guide-for-session-chairs/) towards promoting increased knowledge sharing and engagement of all our community members.
 These guidelines are derived in part from the [Accessible Conference Guide](http://www.sigaccess.org/welcome-to-sigaccess/resources/accessible-conference-guide-version-1-0/#conference).